isomerpages/moe-andersonpri/_departments/Mathematics/Key Programmes.md

 ![](/images/tncubes.jpg)

 <p><strong>ICT-infused lessons, Model-Eliciting Activities (MEA), Topical &amp; Heuristics Worksheets&nbsp;</strong>
-<p>ICT infused lessons are designed to provide opportunities for students to work collaboratively, deepen their understanding of mathematical concepts and be self-directed Mathematics Learner.&nbsp;</p>
+<br>ICT infused lessons are designed to provide opportunities for students to work collaboratively, deepen their understanding of mathematical concepts and be self-directed Mathematics Learner.&nbsp;</p>
 <p>Model-Eliciting Activities (MEAs) consists of a series of lessons to provide students with opportunities to develop creative and applied mathematical thinking through real-world problem or situation and attempting to find solutions to the problems.</p>
 <p>Topical worksheets are developed for all levels to provide a formative assessment on their learning and reinforce concepts learnt in Mathematics lessons.
 A structured set of heuristics worksheets is designed to develop and strengthen students&rsquo; problem-solving skills through the use of various heuristics and thinking skills.&nbsp;</p>
 <p></p>
-<p><strong>Competitions</strong></p>
-<p>P4 to P6 students who have shown aptitude in Mathematics will be selected to take&nbsp;part in the following Mathematics competitions:</p>
+<p><strong>Competitions</strong><br>P4 to P6 students who have shown aptitude in Mathematics will be selected to take&nbsp;part in the following Mathematics competitions:</p>
 <ul>
 <li>Primary Mathematics Project Competition</li>
 <li>Annual Mathlympics</li>